 Context

-With 50 million white cane users in the world, achieving Sustainable Development Goal (SDG) number 10, aiming to reduce inequality within and among, is paramount.
+With 50 million white cane users in the world, achieving Sustainable Development Goal (SDG) number 10, aiming to reduce inequality within and among countries, is paramount.
 According to the World Health Organization, only one in ten visually impaired individuals who need assistive devices will get them.
 This critical shortage impedes their personal development, restricting autonomy, social engagement, and academic and professional prospects.

 White canes alone cannot identify the safest path.